RZetko/galaxy-integration-ffxiv/README.md

 * ./requirements.txt - contains python modules required for proper functionality of integration

 # Changelog
 * v.
+1.2.0 Thanks to [@UmbyUmbreon](https://github.com/UmbyUmbreon) and [@FriendsOfGalaxy](https://github.com/FriendsOfGalaxy)
+   * FF XIV integration can be now found in GOG Galaxy integrations search and will be automatically updated
+   * Optimizations for checking game status (pull request https://github.com/RZetko/galaxy-integration-ffxiv/pull/7)
+* v.
 1.1.2 (Thanks to [@FriendsOfGalaxy](https://github.com/FriendsOfGalaxy) for detailed bug reports)
    * Fixed FF XIV not being able to uninstall on some systems (updated registry paths)
    * Added periodic check for game status (installed/uninstalled) to show realtime status without need to restart client